mdelaney/rust-binary-analysis/README.md

 # Rust Binary Analysis
 ## There are plenty of great binary analysis tools out there, so why create this?
 Quite simply, I want to learn binary analysis and Rust.
-That and I was inspired by a PoC||GTFO article "Buiuld Your Own Fucking Birdfeeder" by Manul Laphroaig.
+That and I was inspired by a PoC||GTFO article "Build Your Own Fucking Birdfeeder" by Manul Laphroaig.
 This is my birdfeeder (that will hopefully become something others will find useful in time)
-> What I cann't create, I do not understand.
+> What I can't create, I do not understand.
 (Richard Feynman)

 This readme will be a kind of living document that I'll update as pieces get implemented or improved.